Ahh Portugal.

 Casa d Alagoa

-This cool backpackers hostel in Faro is inside a super stunning villa that’s probably very historic or something but whatever!
-You won’t be coming to this place to stare at the walls.
-It’s ALL about the atmosphere here, which definitely goes a long way to making this one of Portugal’s best hostels.
+This cool backpackers hostel in Faro is inside a super stunning villa which is the ultimate Portugal dream when you picture a getaway here.
+But you won’t be coming to this place to stare at the walls—it’s ALL about the atmosphere here.

-You can eat your fill and get silly at their sangria and BBQ nights.
+Guests can eat their fill and get silly at their sangria and BBQ nights.
 It’s also easy to get chatting with fellow travellers.
-Make the most of your days here by heading out on a bike tour, spotting some wild flamingos, or rolling through Faro’s old town.
+Make the most of your days here by heading out on a bike tour, spotting some wild flamingos, or exploring other unique things to do in Faro.
 This is the kind of place you end up extending your stay.

 Tilia Hostel

 This Faro backpacker hostel also happens to be one of the top hostels in Portugal for solo travellers.
-Not going to lie, it’s probably because it’s so compact; you literally have to make friends with people otherwise you’ll just fume all day long.
+Not going to lie, it’s probably because it’s so compact; guests have no other choice but to get chatting and make dorm mates.

 Casa de Madalena

+Housed in a big ‘ol Mediterranean house, Casa de Madalena is a chill AF place to stay.
 It’s got modern amenities meeting traditional stylings and is all-round just a really cool hostel in Faro.
-The vibe is good too!

-The staff here are amazing: like really, really nice.
+The staff here are amazing and are definitely the reason for the good vibes here.
 There’s a rooftop terrace where you can get some nice views.
 There’s a free breakfast (feat. fresh coffee and homemade pancakes).
-They also respect siesta time, which we also respect very strongly.
+They also respect a solid quiet siesta time, which I also respect very strongly.

 Pirate backpackers Faro

-Mmmm… this is a pretty cool hostel!
-The name basically says it but it’s decorated with the intention and charm of pirates.
+Pirate backpackers Faro is decorated with the intention and charm of pirates.
 If you like the sound of that, then you’ll probably love staying here.

 It’s also one of the best budget hostels in Faro.
-Why?
-Well, that’s because it’s literally in the centre of Faro, and has a great vibe for travellers looking for a homey hostel.
-They only host 10 travellers at a time, so it’s the perfect chance to take a break from the constant movement of backpacking and chill in a family-style hostel.
+It’s literally in the centre of Faro and has a great vibe for travellers looking for a homey hostel.
+They only host 10 travellers at a time, so it’s the perfect chance to take a break from the constant movement of backpacking Europe and revel in the quiet for a while in this family-style hostel.

 Holy crap, there are no beaches.
 We’re in Central Portugal now!
 There’s still a river though.